Last Updated on May 1, 2023

 Is Black Cohosh Safe During Pregnancy?

-Unfortunately, black cohosh (also known as Cimicifuga racemosa or Actaea racemosa) is not deemed to be safe during pregnancy in any form, including supplements, pills, tea, root extract, and more.
+Unfortunately, black cohosh (also known as Cimicifuga racemosa or Actaea racemosa) is not deemed to be safe during pregnancy in any form, including herbal supplements, pills, tea, root extract, and more.

 A 2006 systematic literature review found that black cohosh can stimulate the uterus and therefore induce labor, especially in the first trimester of pregnancy (The Canadian Journal of Clinical Pharmacology).